lgellert/chatgpt_visualize_relationships/Readme.md

 ## List of topics

-* 1980's Movies
+* _80sMovies_ - what 1980's Movies might I also enjoy?
-* Fast Food Restaurants
+* _FastFood_ - what Fast Food Restaurants might I also enjoy?
-* Classical Piano Pieces
+* _PianoPieces_ - what are some good Classical Piano Pieces to study that are related/similar?
+* _PrescriptionDrugs_ - what does GPT think people are prescribed in combination the most?

 TODO

+* Street drugs?
 * Sci-fi books
 * TV shows from 2010-2020
 * Travel destinations